DCS-training/IntroNetworkAnalysis/README.md

 Please also bring a **computer mouse**, as you will not be able to navigate Gephi without it.

 ## Venue
-**Digital Scholarship Centre**, 6th floor, Main Library, University of Edinburgh
+**Room 4.35**, 4th floor, Edinburgh Futures Institute, University of Edinburgh

 ## Schedule